ANNarchy/ANNarchy/docs/manual/Connector.rst

 This section describes the creation of user-specific connection patterns in ANNarchy, if the available patterns are not enough.
 A connection pattern is simply implemented as a method returning a ``CSR`` (compressed sparse-row) object containing all the necessary information to create the synapses.

-A connector method must take on the first position the presynaptic population (or a subset of it) and on the second one the postsynaptic population.
+A connector method must take on the first position the pre-synaptic population (or a subset of it) and on the second one the post-synaptic population.
 Other arguments are free, but should be passed when creating the projection.

 .. code-block:: python